GenomicsAotearoa/Reproducible_Bioinformatics/2.Tutorial/README.md

 ### Setup

-- Check `-B` arguments in case of weird paths to working directory.
-- Get these containers onto computers (don't rely on `shub`).
-The containers should be in the root directory.
+- These containers should be in the root directory.
     + `porechop_0.2.4.sif`
     + `minimap2_2.17r941.sif`
     + `miniasm_0.3r179.sif`